Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_8/_index.md

 title: 'Coding aptitude assessment challenge: Task 8'
 ---

 Make a function to convert a number representing minutes into hours and minutes.
-It should return a string showing the numbers of hours and minutes.
+It should **return** a string showing the number(s) of hours and minutes.

 Example usage: